Community Programs & Events

 It provides citizens insight into various police and fire functions.
 In order to become a volunteer for the Ocoee Police Department, volunteers will need to take the Public Safety Academy class.
 The class will discuss crime prevention, legal considerations, police equipment, defensive tactics, first aid and more.

 The department has internship programs with the the University of Central Florida Criminal Justice program and Valencia State College.
 These programs have a mutual benefit for all participants.
 Real time experiences such as the ride along program, records management, background investigation, working with the criminal investigations division, fingerprinting technology, and other related subjects are offered to intern personnel.
 Some of the interns are later hired by law enforcement agencies.

 This event is geared towards promoting safe behavior by youth and families, with the goal of empowering residents to be safe.
 Activities include dozens of vendors, free food, games and activities.

-The Ocoee Police Department hosts the Founder's Day Festival Poker Run for classic cars and motorcycles.
-The Poker Run is a fundraiser sponsored by the Ocoee Police Department and local businesses to help with the “Holiday Toys for Kids in Need.”
+The Ocoee Police Department hosts the Founder's Day Festival Poker Tournament.
+The Poker Tournament is a fundraiser sponsored by the Ocoee Police Department and local businesses to help with the “Holiday Toys for Kids in Need.”
 All proceeds go to the annual toy drive.

 Shop With a Cop